On this page...

 Photography of objects from the AM collection.

-- Studio shot: photographed before white, grey or black backdrops and professionally lit.
+• Studio shot: photographed before white, grey or black backdrops and evenly lit.
 A soft shadow cast by the object is preferred as it shows grounding and realism.

-- Detail shots should feature an interesting crop, angled when possible.
+• Detail shots should feature an interesting crop, angled when possible and potentially a harder light to show detail and texture

 Portraits

-- Should feel intimate.
+• Should feel like a representation of the subject.
 It's like an introduction to someone you haven’t met.

 Events